How To Choose The Right Cast-Iron Skillet Size? (7 Sizes)

 After that, you also want to look into what exactly you are planning to cook or bake in the skillet.

 Many favor the eight-inch, ten-inch, and twelve-inch skillet because they’re great for meals.
 If you’re only looking to make desserts using a skillet, there’s no need to cross the 3.5-inch skillet off of the list.
-It is also a mighty fine choice if you only want to imitate the classy individual desserts you see in the restaurants.
+It is also a suitable choice if you aim to recreate the classy individual desserts you see in restaurants.

 cast iron pan sizes